goodhood-eu/i18n-modular/README.md

   // Set this to `false` when you don't need to update the original dictionary
   // and only wish to use bundled translations, for example for SSR bundle build.
   emitFile: true,

-};
+  // Optional, a function to customize how unique module IDs are generated
+  // Arguments are:
+  //  keysRoot: string, same as above but rebased to be absolute
+  //  moduleEnding: string, same as above
+  //  filePath: string, an absolute path to the translations module file
+  // Must return a stable unique string getId(keysRoot, moduleEnding, filePath) => idString, };
 ```